RashiTech/ERA-V1/S15/README.md

-# Transformer Model (Translation) trained from scratched on CUDA device ('NVIDIA A100-SXM4-40GB')
+# Transformer Model (Translation) trained from scratch on CUDA device ('NVIDIA A100-SXM4-40GB')

 ## Model trained on PyTorch LightningModule on opus_book dataset from Hugging Face (Partner from ERAv1 : Madhur Prakash Garg)